 The distance the speakers are from the side walls is very important.
 This distance determines the amount of comb filtering you will hear.
 In effect, you are "tuning" the comb filter interaction between the speaker and the wall.
 Perform the side to side analysis as follows:

-- Place a piece of tape on the floor parallel to the front edge of the speaker and again mark off 1/2 inch increments side to side. - Using only one channel/speaker at a time, now determine the optimum position with regard to side walls.
+- and again mark off 1/2 inch increments side to side. - sition with regard to side walls.

 Note: A high quality, solo piano recording works well for this step.